Lucaspvo/bank-account/README.md

 ## 5. Tests

 To run the tests, go to the web directory, type `yarn test` and choose the option `a`

+## Backend swagger doc

+To check the backend documentation copy the content from the following file:\
+`app/modules/accounts/transactions/swagger.api.transactions.yaml`\
+and paste it on https://editor.swagger.io/